Pavlo Khazan

-Pavlo Khazan (born November 1, 1974, Dnipropetrovsk) is a Ukrainian scientist, politician, Colonel of the Armed Forces of Ukraine, participant in the Russian War in Ukraine, co-founder of the environmental monitoring system, and a Deputy of the Dnipropetrovsk Oblast Council (VII and VIII convocation).
+Pavlo Khazan (born November 17, 1974, Dnipropetrovsk) is a Ukrainian scientist, politician, Colonel of the Armed Forces of Ukraine, participant in the Russian War in Ukraine, co-founder of the environmental monitoring system, and a Deputy of the Dnipropetrovsk Oblast Council (VII and VIII convocation).

 Biography

-Pavlo Khazan is a developer of civil engineering systems, author of scientific papers on ecology, renewable energy, economics and statistics, the author and participant of the international music album "Source" (Freiburg, 1995) and the documentary film " When the bells will ring..." about the environmental disaster in Ukraine, co-author of regional environmental strategies and programs.
+Pavlo Khazan is a developer of civil and military engineering systems, author of scientific papers on ecology, renewable energy, economics and statistics, the author and participant of the international music album "Source" (Freiburg, 1995) and the documentary film " When the bells will ring..." about the environmental disaster in Ukraine, co-author of regional environmental strategies and programs.
 The author of music and songs based on his own poems, as well as on poems by Charles Baudelaire and others.

 Career

+He is a physicist and electrical engineer by training with a Ph.D. in statistics.
 In 1996 he graduated from the Oles Honchar Dnipro National University, where he also completed a military course and commissioned in Army reserve as a lieutenant.
 In 2000 he completed post-graduate studies at the National Academy of Sciences of Ukraine majoring in environmental safety and in 2008 he held a scholarship of the John Smith Trust in the UK.